fastfeelessbitcoin/fastfeelessbitcoin-wallet/README.md

 ## Donations

-If you have found KOTAI-Wallet useful and are feeling generous, you can donate at `nano_3niceeeyiaa86k58zhaeygxfkuzgffjtwju9ep33z9c8qekmr3iuc95jbqc8`
+If you have found FastFeelessBitcoin-Wallet useful and are feeling generous, you can donate at `nano_3niceeeyiaa86k58zhaeygxfkuzgffjtwju9ep33z9c8qekmr3iuc95jbqc8`

 Thanks a lot!